NEW PREMILLENNIAL VIEW

 HOME: BOOK#3

-(26 June 2025) Three Authors Deny the Pretrib Rapture is in Scripture.
+26 June 2025: Three Authors Deny the Pretrib Rapture in Scripture.
 Page 45 of chapter 3 shows three well-known authors (Tim LaHaye, Hal Lindsey, Mark Hitchcock - think millions of books sold) who say there is no Scripture that supports the pretrib view (Ref.
 7, 8 and 9).
 Is this a view which you really want to belong with?

-Three dispensational raptures: "Beyond prewrath" resolves the issues of prewrath and posttribulation.
-The issue is that both have some merit.
-Scripturally the elect and the Jewish people must be taken at different chronological times.
-Basically, both of these premillennial views make up this dispensational rapture solution.
-These two faith-based dispensational groups represent the one bride of Christ who together attend the bema' (Rev. 11:18), though were chronologically taken separately with the presence of God theophanies in Revelation 8:5 and 11:19.
-Most, if not all, dispensational theology scholars recognize two distinct peoples of God: Israel and the Church.
-Both are saved by faith and not by works (Eph.
+Three dispensational raptures: "Beyond prewrath" resolves the rapture issue of prewrath and posttribulation with both having some merit.
+Basically, both of these premillennial rapture views make up this dispensational rapture solution.
+These two faith-based dispensational groups represent the one bride of Christ who together attend the bema' (Rev. 11:18), though were chronologically taken separately with the proposed presence of God theophanies in Revelation 8:5 and 11:19.
+Most, if not all, dispensational theology scholars recognize two distinct peoples of God: Israel and the Church, though surprisingly they recognize only one chronological dispensational rapture.
+Both distinct peoples are saved by faith and not by works (Eph.
 2:8-9).

 A third dispensational group, "the sheep," are proposed as a people of God.
 These sheep who are "blessed by my Father," from the sheep and goat judgment of Matthew 25:31-46, "will inherent the (millennial) kingdom prepared for you," (v.
 34) though taken based on works (vv.
-35-36) and not faith.
+35-36).
 These works must be directed only to Jesus's faith-based brothers (Matt.
 25:40, cf. 12:50) likely during the 70th week of Daniel, especially during their great tribulation (fifth opened seal).
 This dispensational works-based group taken (Rev. 16:18 presence of God theophany) is deduced to represent those being reigned over by the faith-based (first two groups) during the thousand years of Jesus reign (Luke 22:28-30; Rev. 20:4).
+Next paragraph contrasts to v.
+40b faith-based sheep.

-This dispensational view has elements of existing premillennial views:
+This dispensational view has elements of well-established premillennial views:

-A. Midtribulation - Jesus returns, from heaven to earth at the midpoint, with a resurrection of the saints, day of the Lord, and gathering, though not for a rapture.
+A. Midtribulation - Jesus returns, from heaven to earth at the midpoint, with a resurrection of the saints, three angel proclamations, day of the Lord, abomination, and a gathering (on the ground), though not for a midtrib rapture.
+This dispensational view also includes, at the midpoint, Satan being thrown out of heaven, and the abomination (from derived end of the temple sacrifices) with a fleeing from Jerusalem.

 B. Prewrath - A rapture, for the elect, after the great tribulation, though in the seventh seal.
 Several other agreements listed on my page 54.
-Prewrath is a good view which this author previously held to before seeing the larger dispensational rapture view.
+A same day gathering (in the sky) and day of the Lord.
+Prewrath is a good view which this author previously held to before seeing the larger three-time dispensational rapture view.

 7 June 2025: Dispensational (whole) vs non-dispensational (partial) rapture groups: Each of the three proposed dispensational rapture groups (Church, then Israel, then "sheep") are each taken as a "whole" and not "partially," at different chronological times.
 Historically partial rapture views chronologically separate the elect-church (one dispensational group) into more than one rapture.
 They seem to understand a need for different chronological group raptures, though break them up incorrectly.